Jean-Michel Basquiat: ‘Painter to the core’

 1982: A first solo show and the launch to superstardom

 The year 1982 was particularly significant for Basquiat.
 In March, Nosei hosted his first solo show, which sold out.
 He travelled to Modena, Italy, and the paintings he produced there — Untitled, Profit 1 and Boy and Dog in a Johnnypump — are considered among some of his most important pieces.
 In 2016, Untitled established a world record for Basquiat at auction, when it sold for $57,285,000 at Christie’s in New York.
+A year later, a 1982 skull painting sold for $110.5 million in New York, setting a new world record for the artist at auction.

 Later that year, Basquiat exhibited at Documenta VII in Kassel; in December, Artforum magazine published an essay on the young artist, launching him to superstardom.
 Basquiat himself would later say that 1982 was when he ‘made the best paintings ever’.